 Oh Patrick, it was wonderful.
 I met Margo and we walked around to all the booth’s.
 I got your mom a nice pair of earrings and I some other things, the craft vendors were amazing.
 We had pumpkin bread and pumpkin cookies and pumpkin coffee.
 It was pumpkin, pumpkin, pumpkin everywhere.
 There was a band playing.
 I think they were called the Local Squares.
 They were a fun rockabilly band.
 We danced to the music and everyone loved them.

-Oh, right, that’s right Emmy said.
-Sure, no problem.
+Em Patrick said, did you forget, it’s my card night with the guys.
+Right, that’s right Emmy said.
 I’ll just put a movie on for myself.
-I’m going to get going now and get the stuff ready so I can be back to make dinner.
+I’m going to get going and get the stuff ready so I can be back to make dinner.
 Emmy went into the bedroom and grabbed the laundry bag.
 Patrick was still fussing with the washer and as she passed, he groaned, I give up.
 It’s definetly time to get a new one.

 Let’s make it a priority this week.
 Good, Emmy said.
-I really don’t like going to the laundromat in town.
+I really don’t like going to the laundromat.
 I know, I know, we’ll go tomorrow night.
-We’ll pick one out and they’ll have it here in two days or so.
+We’ll pick one out and they’ll have it here in two days.
 Don’t you worry pretty lady.

 Emmy laughed and headed out to the car with her laundry bag.
 At the car Emmy threw it in the backseat and got in the front.
 She headed down the driveway towards town.